 Once your course is complete, you’ll need to take a proctored final exam.
 You’ll be able to take the final exam from the comfort of home via virtual proctoring.
 You’ll just need to show your proctor that you have no study aids in the room.
 After completing the prelicensing classes, you’ll be one step closer to helping your clients sell their ranch near Amarillo or buy a bungalow in Waco.

-5 Best Real Estate Schools in Texas for 2023
+6 Best Online Real Estate Schools in Texas for 2024

 2. Apply for a Texas Real Estate License

 Now it’s time to apply for your real estate license.
 To apply online, visit the Texas Real Estate Commission (TREC) website and create an account on their online service platform.